Edgar-Donk/edgar-donk.github.io/README.md

 s.configure('mix.TButton', foreground='green',background='red')
 b = ttk.Button(self, text='Friday', style='mix.TButton')
 ````
 We can modify 01two_buttons.py to incorporate the colour changes, we should see something like 02two_coloured_buttons.py.
+Did
+you notice that the background colour on the second ttk button changed as the mouse moved over it and when the button was
+pressed.
+The widget inherits all expressly styled properties not overwritten by our style changes, in our case shades of grey.
+That was easy wasn't it, feel like a challenge?
+Let's try modifying a horizontal scrollbar, use the layout and element_options
+to find all likely element candidates.
+To show the scrollbar use place and set or else the scrollbar remains squashed and you
+can't see all the havoc you've created.
+The result should look like

 We are now in a position to change the colour of any widget.